 Here at The Nature Nook, we just love frogs and toads.
 We think they are fantastic – and, in many cases, a little freaky.
 After all, there are frogs out there that raise their tadpoles in their vocal sacs.
 Frogs that can survive being frozen solid.
-A frog that was used as an early pregnancy test.
+A frog that was once used as an early pregnancy test.
 A toad whose young erupt from their mother’s back.
 In this new regular feature, we’ll be looking at all of these freaky frogs – and many more.

 Today, however, we’ll be easing ourselves into the world of frogs and toads with a brief introduction.
-They are all members of the order Anura, which literally means ‘without tail’ because they are the only amphibians to lack them as adults.
+These animals are all members of the order Anura, which literally means ‘without tail’ because they are the only amphibians to lack them as adults.
 Frogs and toads are also the most numerous amphibians in the world, with over 7,200 species, accounting for over 88% of all living amphibian species.

 But, before we get ahead of ourselves, let’s examine a question that many people ask: